Phil Stephenson (politician)

 Phyllip Wayne Stephenson (born February 5, 1945) is an American accountant and politician.
-He has represented the 85th District in the Texas House of Representatives since 2013.
-A member of the Republican Party, Stephenson also serves as an accountant at his own firm since 1976.
+He represented the 85th District in the Texas House of Representatives from 2013 to 2023.
+A member of the Republican Party, Stephenson has also served as an accountant at his own firm since 1976.

 Education and career

 Stephenson earned a Bachelor of Business Administration degree at Texas Tech University in 1969, before moving to Wharton, Texas, in 1974.
 Since then he opened up his own accounting firm in Wharton, Stephenson, LeGrand & Pfeil, PLLC.

 Personal life

 Phil and his first wife, Barbara, have two children.
 They married on October 6, 1973, and a year later they both moved to their new hometown of Wharton.
 Barbara died on September 25, 2016.